tokkonopapa/WordPress-IP-Geo-Block/_codex/03. Features and performance/01/the-best-practice-of-target-settings.md

 vulnerable plugins or themes.
 So the configuration for those is slightly delicate than others.

-The corresponding set of validation can be shown as follows :
+The corresponding set of validation can be shown as follows:

 ![Validation set by service]({{ '/img/2016-01/CoveredAdminAjaxPost.png' | prepend: site.baseurl }}
  "Validation set by service"